 • Adjust rack to top position and preheat oven to 425 degrees.
 Bring a large pot of salted water to a boil.
 Wash and dry all produce. • Pick parsley leaves from stems; finely chop leaves.
 Thinly slice chives.

 • Pat chicken* dry with paper towels.
 Season with salt and pepper. • Lay 2 slices of prosciutto beside one another on a flat surface.
-Tightly roll prosciutto around chicken.
+Tightly roll prosciutto around one piece of chicken.
 Repeat with remaining prosciutto and chicken.

 • Heat a drizzle of olive oil in a large, preferably ovenproof, pan over medium-high heat.
 Add wrapped chicken and sear until browned, 2-3 minutes per side (it’ll finish cooking in the next step).
 Turn off heat.
 TIP: If your pan isn’t ovenproof, transfer chicken now to a baking sheet.

 • Top seared chicken with mozzarella (it’s okay if some falls off).
 Transfer pan or sheet to top rack and roast until chicken is cooked through, 10-15 minutes. • Remove from oven and set chicken aside to rest for a few minutes. • Once water is boiling, add spaghetti to pot and cook, stirring occasionally, until al dente, 9-11 minutes.
 Drain.